North Carolina Is an At-Fault State for Car Accidents

 - We will go to battle with insurance companies that are trying to nickel and dime you out of the full and fair compensation you deserve.

-If you had been involved in a North Carolina car accident and need a skilled attorney to prove another party was entirely at fault, contact the dedicated legal team at Riddle & Brantley, LLP, today.
-We will complete a free case evaluation and outline all of your legal options for pursuing compensation.
-Call or fill out our online form now to schedule a consultation.
+If you had been involved in a car accident in North Carolina and need a skilled attorney to prove another party was entirely at fault, contact the dedicated legal team at Riddle & Brantley, LLP, today.

 How are North Carolina at-fault laws different?

-Most states are not nearly as strict as North Carolina when it comes to proving fault in car accident cases.
+Most states are not more than as strict as North Carolina when it comes to proving fault in car accident cases.
 In fact, only Virginia, Alabama, Maryland, and Washington D.C. also use pure contributory negligence laws.

 Many states follow what is called a comparative negligence system, which assigns a percentage of fault to each party, and then compensation is directly affected by that percentage.